 Status or Changes to Known, or Establishment of New, Activity Centers: Discussion of known or new activity centers (ACs) associated with the plan, including proximity to plan, recent/current site status, activity center search results, site monitoring results, changes to the center point of an activity center due to discovery of a new/different nest location, etc.

-Disturbance (unavoidable): Unavoidable disturbance (e.g., the only hauling route includes approach within 0.25 mi. of an AC) should include discussion of all pertinent disturbance mitigations (minimizations) that are planned in addition to discussion of ‘no alternative’ and NSO habituation considerations.
+Disturbance (unavoidable): It is suggested where unavoidable disturbance (e.g., the only hauling route includes approach within 0.25 mi. of an AC) is involved the submission include discussion of all pertinent disturbance mitigations (minimizations) that are planned in addition to discussion of ‘no alternative’ and NSO habituation considerations.

-Safety & other rare situations: If daytime (preferably dawn/dusk) surveys are required due to safety concerns (as foreseen in USFWS guidance), or other unusual situations arise, please fully explain the necessity and reasoning for alternative approaches to ensure take avoidance.
+Safety & other rare situations: If daytime (preferably dawn/dusk) surveys are necessary due to safety concerns (as foreseen in USFWS guidance), or other unusual situations arise, please fully explain the necessity and reasoning for alternative approaches to ensure take avoidance.

-Include Survey Data and associated Maps: Scans of field data sheets or office-compiled data sheets, spreadsheets, or summary tables, maps of calling stations, follow-up search tracks, with THP Units, NSO habitat typing, and existing ACs, or reference to where previously-submitted and currently accurate mapping can be accessed.
+Include Survey Data and associated Maps:

+Survey data: Scans of field data sheets or office-compiled data sheets, spreadsheets, or summary tables

+Maps: Calling station maps or survey route maps for Activity Center Searches or follow-ups.
+Consider including the following in map products: NSO habitat typing, existing ACs, and/or THP units or operational areas for Notices of Timber Operations or Working Forest Harvest Notices

 Consider including a final statement that “take” of NSO is avoided due to existing, or updated as may be appropriate, protection measures in the approved plan, given the results of the current updated annual survey effort and in accordance with USFWS guidance on NSO surveys and take avoidance.